 Tracey iTrace Combines autorefraction, corneal topography, auto-keratometry, wavefront aberrometry, and pupillometry in one system.
-Tracey itrace technology enables the trace users o objectively see what the patients see with a total quality of visual assessment.
+Tracey’s itrace technology enables the trace users to objectively see what the patients see with a total quality visual assessment.

 Tracey iTrace also increases the user’s confidence in vision analysis, especially in stressful situations.
-This is due to its high accuracy, state of the art diagnosis information that improves efficiency while reducing mistakes.
+This is due to its high accuracy and state-of-the-art diagnosis information that improves efficiency while reducing mistakes.

 7. Reichert ocular response analyzer (ora) g3 ($11,250.00)